About me

 A HOROR Theory for Introspective Consciousness, with R. Brown

-Association for the Scientific Study of Consciousness, NYU
+Association for the Scientific Study of Consciousness, New York

 (Mis)-understanding Kripke with N. Salmon & T. Robertson Ishii

-Invited Symposium, American Philosophical Association, Pacific Division Meeting, San Francisco, CA
+Invited Symposium, American Philosophical Association, Pacific Division Meeting, San Francisco

-Comments to D. Stoljar and N. Silins: Introspection and Self-knowledge
+Comments on D. Stoljar's and N. Silins's works on Introspection and Self-knowledge

 Invited Symposium, American Philosophical Association, Eastern Division Meeting, Montreal, Canada